I just ended another Dairy Fast… so do I have Dairy… figured out?

+For a week I gave up dairy… all dairy.
 I have not consumed any pasteurized cow’s milk since August 1, 2009.
-I do not ever plan on doing so again.
-When I talk about adding dairy back or removing dairy… I’m talking about heavy cream, cheese and butter only.
+When I talk about adding dairy back or removing dairy… I’m talking about heavy cream, cheese and butter.

-As I state often, no experiment occurs in a vacuum.
-All of the variables can not be controlled no matter how hard I try.
+As I state often, no personal experiment occurs in a vacuum.
+You can’t control all of the variables, all of the time.
 Stress, sleep, pollution, activity and foods can all vary during experiments.

-Here is a link to my first “Dairy Fast” … there was NO question in this experiment… I was VERY Dairy intolerant.
+Here is a link to my first “Dairy Free Diabetes Experiment ” … there was NO question in this experiment… I was VERY Dairy intolerant.
 I experienced extreme lethargy as well as intestinal discomfort, my intolerance was not in question.

 Based on the lack of intolerance signals… I went full throttle back into dairy.
 Drinking heavy cream in my coffee daily and eating or cooking with butter most days.
 I was eating cheese too but sporadically.